- Family: Loricariidae

-Since plecos are subtropical fish, you should shoot for around seventy two to eighty four degrees fahrenheit.
-Most plecos can survive at lower temperatures, even when the temperature dips down to the mid to low sixties but thrive under warmer conditions.
+Since plecos are subtropical fish, you should shoot for around seventy-two to eighty-four degrees Fahrenheit.
+Most plecos can survive at lower temperatures, even when the temperature dips down to the mid to low the sixties but thrive under warmer conditions.
 If you want your pleco to be at its healthiest, be sure to monitor the water temperature and warm it with a heater as needed.
-Additionally, using a light to mimic the natural light and dark cycle of the pleco’s South American habitat can prove to be quite beneficial in their overall health and regulate their feeding habits.
+Additionally, using light to mimic the natural light and dark cycle of the pleco’s South American habitat can prove to be quite beneficial in their overall health and regulate their feeding habits.

 If the pleco you purchase is listed only as a “common pleco”, it could very well be one of any number of species.
 Many mass pet retailers market plecos as a sort of “one size fit all” species, intermingling different varieties under the same umbrella sales term.
 Due to this, it is quite easy to get a pleco that may not be the best fit for your tank.
 Most are docile but some do prefer alternative conditions when compared to other pleco fish.
 To help prevent confusion, try researching pleco species and familiarizing yourself with photos of the different varieties to help you better know what you are purchasing.
 There is no shame in whipping out your phone and Googling the appearance of a pleco you are considering to help make sure that it is exactly what you are looking for!